-Upon the death of the Veteran or his or her spouse or dependent, also called the time of need, family members should gather the DD-214 or other discharge papers and click ‘get started’ to schedule a burial.
-Then make arrangements with a funeral home or directly with a VA national cemetery.
+Upon the death of the Veteran or his or her spouse or dependent, also called the time of need, family members should locate the Veteran’s DD-214 or other discharge papers and click ‘get started’ to schedule a burial in a VA national cemetery.
+Then make arrangements with a funeral home, National Cemetery Scheduling Office or directly with a VA national cemetery.

-The following burial services may be provided:
+The following burial benefits may be provided:

-It takes about 10 minutes to establish eligibility for burial in a VA national cemetery.
+It takes about 10 minutes to establish eligibility.

 To receive a headstone, marker, or medallion: (Read More)